-Part 4 of a four-part series on post-award hiring risk for SMB GovCon teams
+Part 4 of a Four-Part Series on Post-Award Hiring Risk for SMB GovCon Teams

-If you have followed this series from the beginning, the pattern should feel familiar by now.
 Hiring plans erode as time passes.
 Context shifts between primes and subcontractors.
 Delays and incumbents quietly drain momentum.

 Post-award hiring rarely breaks because teams fail to plan.
 It breaks because those plans are forced to absorb uncertainty they were never built to handle.